- Around 9,400 people were diagnosed with a brain, other CNS or intracranial tumour in 2011 in the UK, that’s 26 people every day.

 - Worldwide, more than 189,000 people were estimated to have died from brain and CNS cancer in 2012, with mortality rates varying across the world.

-- Malignant brain tumour survival is higher for adults diagnosed at a younger age - 6 in 10 people diagnosed aged 15-39 survive their disease for at least five years, compared with less than 1 in 100 people diagnosed aged 80-99.
+- 6 in 10 people diagnosed aged 15-39 survive their disease for five years or more, compared with less than 1 in 100 people diagnosed aged 80 and over.

 - Less than 1% of brain and other CNS cancer cases each year in the UK are linked to major lifestyle and other risk factors.